How to Choose a WordPress Photography Theme

 The WordPress theme that won’t screw up your SEO

 There are too many aspects in optimizing your website to the search engines, but some themes are initially better coded than others.
-It’s hard to choose a theme with a valid coding and some markup validation services can only create confusion for non-tech people.
+It’s hard to choose a theme with valid coding and some markup validation services can only create confusion for non-tech people.

-All image titles, captions, alt tags and descriptions uploaded via standard WordPress Media Library will stay intact even if you change the theme or showcase the images via any new plugin.
+All image titles, captions, alt tags, and descriptions uploaded via standard WordPress Media Library will stay intact even if you change the theme or showcase the images via any new plugin.
 Don’t worry.

 Change it with peace in mind

-Even the most loved things need change sometimes, especially when it comes to technology.
+Even the most loved things need to change sometimes, especially when it comes to technology.
 Most likely you’ll also want to experiment and switch the theme over time.
 That is why, choosing a theme, choose a design, not a pack of plugins or built-in tools, which you might never use.

 However, looks like it will take a thousand years to create a WordPress theme “standard”, when the theme design and functionality will make a healthy couple, with a huge level of independence in their relationship.

-I mean, the right way to evaluate the theme is to understand its design/functionality ratio: design (theme) should be a thing you may change when you want without worrying about losing your content, and the plugins should be responsible for functionality, which will work fine regardless of the theme used.
+I mean, the right way to evaluate the theme is to understand its design/functionality ratio: design (theme) should be a thing you may change when you want without worrying about losing your content, and the plugins should be responsible for the functionality, which will work fine regardless of the theme used.

 As for all those standard pages like Home, About us, Contact, etc, you won’t need to recreate them when switching the theme if those pages are not built with a help of specific plugins or widgets, that are supported only by that particular theme.
 Therefore, make sure the theme pages are created with a help of native WordPress functionality or some third-party plugins.